 The trick for this tool is that it relies on doing dumps and imports in parallel using multiple threads, rather than using a single thread, which is slow and inefficient.

-Compiling and Installing Mydumper from Source
+Compiling Mydumper from Source

 As we said earlier, Mydumper works by having multiple threads dumping multiple tables, or parts of tables, concurrently.